Perth – Melbourne – Perth Tour

 Travel description

 With a coach with a maximum of 14 seats, the number of participants is limited and manageable, making maximum flexibility possible.
 It is the only way to perceive and experience the sequence of numerous unique attractions, including the World Heritage Sites.
 Our tour is deliberately carried out in the climatically dry season since pleasant temperatures prevail throughout the Australian winter and spring.
 From July to October is wildflower season with an unrivalled wealth of colour.
-We hold the second appointment immediately afterward in the opposite direction for climatic reasons, starting in Darwin and ending in Perth.
+We hold the second appointment immediately afterwards in the opposite direction for climatic reasons, starting in Darwin and ending in Perth.
 However, especially in the tropical north, changes to the itinerary always happen due to weather conditions.
 We offer an Australian program for everyone who wants to experience Australia in its diversity, vastness, infinity, and originality.
 On request, you can participate in a six-day additional program in the country’s extreme southwest.

-You can expect consistently good roads – exceptions are possible – a long, intensive driving program with regular breaks.
+You can expect consistently good roads – exceptions are possible – and a long, intensive driving program with regular breaks.
 Overnight stays are in local hotels, motels, chalets, park homes, and comfortable safari tents.
 You will find the cheapest meals outside the hotels.
 Therefore, we included just the daily breakfast.
 Drivers and tour guides will know what is right for them.
-Nevertheless, it makes sense to bring a lot of perseverance, willingness to help, comradeship and willingness to help guarantee the success of this extraordinary, multifaceted journey promising.
+Nevertheless, it makes sense to bring a lot of perseverance, willingness to help, comradeship and willingness to help guarantee the success of this extraordinary, multifaceted journey.

 Travel style